 Australia takes its responsibility for providing quality education and training to international students seriously and regulations governing it are set in law, in the Education Services for Overseas Students (ESOS) legislation.

 All institutions wanting to deliver courses to international students in Australia must be registered with the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) and meet special registration conditions.

 Both public and private institutions must meet high standards of quality and ethical practice that take into account such issues as curriculum, qualifications of teaching staff, and facilities.

-The legislation also provides tuition and financial assurance for international students if an institution cannot meet its commitments.
+The legislation also provides tuition protection for international students if an institution cannot meet its commitments.

 The legislation ensures a nationally consistent approach to provider registration and enables the Australian Government to monitor education providers.
 Breaches of the Act are treated very seriously and the penalties can be significant.